Blog Healthcare IT

 Cost Ranges by App Type

-• Telehealth MVP (single region, limited integrations): Often ranges from USD $140K–$260K for a compliant first release focusing on scheduling, video consults, and basic documentation.
+• Telehealth MVP (single region, light integrations): Expect roughly USD $140K-$260K for a compliant first version covering scheduling, video visits, and basic clinical notes.

-• Chronic care or remote monitoring apps: Typically USD $220K–$480K depending on device integrations, clinician dashboards, alerting workflows, and care‑team collaboration.
+• Chronic care or remote monitoring apps: Usually land between USD $220K-$480K, driven by the number of connected devices, clinician dashboards, alert rules, and care-team messaging.

 Regulatory & Security Overheads

-• Audit logging and change management: Capturing who did what, when, and where—across infrastructure, configuration, and application layers—with immutable storage.
+• Audit logging and change tracking: Recording who did what, when, and where — across the app, infrastructure, and config layers — in tamper-proof storage.

-• Vendor and BAA management: Evaluating cloud and third‑party vendors, negotiating Business Associate Agreements where applicable, and conducting regular risk reviews.
+• Vendor and BAA management: Vetting every cloud provider and third-party service, putting Business Associate Agreements in place, and reviewing risk posture on a regular cadence.

 Delivery Timeline & Team